Western New Mexico University: Academics

-WNMU offers more than 70 areas of study.
-Twelve master's degrees, 41 bachelor's degrees, and 20 associate degrees and certificate programs are available.
+WNMU offers more than 150 areas of study that include workforce tech and allied health certificate programs, associate and bachelor's degrees as well as graduate programs.
 Fields of study include accounting, business, chemistry, criminal justice, education, environmental sustainability, forest/wildlife, graphic design, history, nursing, occupational therapy, psychology, social work, sociology, and zoology.

-In fall of 2015, enrollment was over 3,500 students.
+In fall of 2024, enrollment was over 3,500 students.
 The student-to-faculty ratio is 18:1.

 In addition to its Silver City location, WNMU's Gallup Graduate Studies Center is located in Gallup, New Mexico.
 The center offers Master of Arts programs in counseling and educational leadership, as well as Master of Arts in Teaching programs in elementary, secondary and special education.
 Courses leading to teaching endorsements in bilingual education and TESOL, as well as New Mexico Alternative Teaching Licensure in elementary, secondary and special education are also available.

-WNMU also supports learning centers in Deming, Truth or Consequences, and Lordsburg, New Mexico.
+The WNMU Deming campus supports the university's School of Nursing and allied heath certificate programs.

 More than 150 courses are offered online.
 Online degrees include the Master of Arts in interdisciplinary studies, Bachelor of Social Work, Master of Social Work, Master of Business Administration, and bachelor's degrees in criminal justice, nursing and rehabilitation services.

 Western New Mexico University is accredited by the Higher Learning Commission.

-Awards

-The university has received numerous awards for excellence.
-In 2003 WNMU was the first four-year university in the state to be recognized by Quality New Mexico with its highest honor, the Zia Award.
-The Best Practice Award was received by WNMU's School of Education in 2005.
-In 2006 the Silver City Chamber of Commerce awarded WNMU its Large Business of the Year Award.
-Two years later, WNMU received the 2008 Pinon Recognition, and the 2008 Companero Award.
-In 2009, the Department of Institutional Advancement received the Pinon Recognition from Quality New Mexico.